The nuclei of large atoms, such as uranium, with 92 protons, can ... | Channels for Pearson+

 The nuclei of large atoms, such as uranium, with 92 protons, can be modeled as spherically symmetric spheres of charge.
-The radius of the uranium nucleus is approximately 7.4×10−15 m. (c) The electrons can be modeled as forming a uniform shell of negative charge.
-What net electric field do they produce at the location of the nucleus?
+The radius of the uranium nucleus is approximately 7.4×10−15 m. (b) What magnitude of electric field does it produce at the distance of the electrons, which is about 1.0×10−10 m?

 Verified Solution